 "Show, don't tell" is probably the most common advice given to writers.
 But that's not the whole story.

-I've been thinking a lot about this issue in the past weeks.
+I've been thinking a lot about this issue.
+It came up in both large and small ways in a number of the critiques I've done for other writers recently, and it was flagged in my manuscript by a couple of the writers in my wonderful critique group.
+I started thinking about researching my thoughts and doing a blog post, but serendipidously, several of the blog's I regularly read posted articles on the subject last week.
 Michael Bourret described how he has been seeing a lot of manuscripts that aren't engaging or engrossing because of too much telling.
 Mary Kole had a post on "Good Telling" based on an essay she received from Melissa Koosmann.
 The Plot Whisperer (Martha Alderson) also had a great post on how people may hide strong emotions.

 So I'm going to tell you what I think.
+(Because really, when don't I?)
 And I want to know what you think.
 Tell me if you agree or disagree, and let me know how much you think style, skill, POV, and genre fall into the equation.

 First, there's a difference between narrative and scene, and each has its role in a novel.